crossplane/crossplane/docs/stacks-guide-azure.md

 chmod +x vnetwatch.sh && ./vnetwatch.sh
 ```

-The script should be left running in the background while we go through
+The script should be left running in the background while we go through the rest
-the rest of the guide and install the Wordpress stack.
+of the guide and install the WordPress stack.

 ## Recap

 To recap what we've set up now in our environment:

-* Our provider account, both on the provider side and on the Crossplane side.
-* A Resource Group to provision service within.
-* A Network for our AKS Cluster components.
-* A Subnetwork for the AKS cluster to use in the network.
-* A GlobalAddress resource for Google’s service connection.
+- A Crossplane Provider resource for Azure
+- A Network Configuration to have secure connectivity between resources
-* An AKSClusterClass and a SQLServerClass with the right configuration to use
+- An CloudsqlInstanceClass and an GKEClusterClass with the right configuration
-  the mentioned networking setup.
+  to use the mentioned networking setup.
-* A script that will create our Virtual Network Rule when our MySQL database
+- A script that will create our Virtual Network Rule when our MySQL database
   name comes available.
-* A namespace for our app resources to reside with default MySQLInstanceClass
-  and KubernetesClusterClass that refer to our AKSClusterClass and
-  SQLServerClass.

 ## Next Steps